4d/docs/website/translated_docs/fr/ORDA/glossary.md

 Code pour la (les) fonction(s) de classe utilisateurs.

+## Computed attribute

+A computed attribute doesn't actually store information.
+Instead, it determines its value based on other values from the same entity or from other entities, attributes or functions.
+When a computed attribute is referenced, the underlying "computation" is evaluated to determine the value.
+Computed attributes may even be assigned values where user-defined code determines what to do during the assignment.

 ## Data model class

 Classe étendue disponible pour un objet modèle de données.